 Assault / GBH Defence Solicitors - Manchester

-Our solicitors have advised and represented clients in a variety of assault and GBH cases, so you can rest easy knowing you have experienced professionals behind you.
+Our solicitors are used to advising and representing clients in a variety of assault and GBH cases, so you can rest easy knowing you have the most talented professionals behind you.

 If you have been arrested or changed for assault or GBH and want first-class representation, call our criminal law team today on +44 (0)161 228 2244.

 Assault and GBH are extremely serious crimes and involve the use of force to injure a victim.
 The penalties for these crimes vary based on the severity of the injuries and the intent of the attacker.